ethercflow/libdw-bcc/README.md

-# libdw-bcc
+# libdw-bpf

-A DWARF-based user-stack unwinding library for bcc.
+A DWARF-based user-stack unwinding library for bpf.

-# interface
+Currently the BPF_CALL `bpf_get_stackid` traverses the frame list through the fp register to implement user-stack unwinding, which is very efficient.
+But on x86_64 platform, the frame pointer is used only in cases where the stack frame may be of variable size, this situation makes `bpf_get_stackid` useless, so this project born.

+## Installing

+See [INSTALL.md](INSTALL.md) for installation steps on your platform.

+## Interface

 ``` c
 #ifdef __cplusplus